fidadoma/personal-webpages/content/authors/admin/_index.md

   - course: PhD in Theoretical computer science
     institution: Charles University, Faculty of Mathematics and Physics
     year: 2017
-  - course: MSc in Theoretical computer science
-    institution: Charles University, Faculty of Mathematics and Physics
-    year: 2012
-  - course: BSc in General computer science
-    institution: Charles University, Faculty of Mathematics and Physics
-    year: 2010

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the